NicBritz/turn-games/README.md

 ## Credits

-The bulk of the credits should really go to the documentation of the various technologist I used, I managed to get most of what I needed from there.
+The bulk of the credits should really go to the documentation of the various technologist I used and of course to teh excellent course content provided by the code institute.

 ### Content

+The content on the site all comes from this [dataset](https://www.kaggle.com/nikdavis/steam-store-games) that was found on [Kaggel](https://www.kaggle.com/), I had to clean it up and take only what I needed to allow fixtures to easily load the data into my models.
+I created this [fixture_scripts]() folder with some python scripts to achieve this, it will only work for this purpose but it can be adapted for any dataset with a bit more time.

 ### Media